Programming Language Typing Reference

 Gradual TypeScript, Python+hints —

-• “Strong” and “static” are not synonyms — keep the two axes separate when reasoning.
+• “Strong” and “static” are not synonyms.
+Keep the two axes separate when comparing languages — conflating them is the most common type-system confusion.